ISTE-MBU/Team-Nova/README.md

 ---

 ### 📜 Credits & Recognition
-Special thanks to our **ISTE Co-ordinators** and **Mohan Babu University** for their guidance and support.
-This project stands as a testament to the technical excellence fostered within our institution.
+Congratulations to the **ISTE Co-ordinators** and **Mohan Babu University** for fostering innovation and a platform to showcase technical talent.
+This project stands as a testament to the creativity, teamwork, and technical excellence nurtured within our institution.

 ---
 <div align="center">